prantlf/coronavirus-stats-api/README.md

 # coronavirus-stats-api

-Database and REST API for statistics of coronavirus cases.
+Database, REST API and web pages with statistics of the coronavirus COVID-19 cases.